ryanhe312/FMIRAgent/README.md

 python benchmark.py --output-path unseen_dataset_results --unseen-dataset
 ```

-The script saves restored images and a `results_{dataset_name}.txt` file with performance metrics (PSNR, SSIM, LPIPS, NRMSE) in the specified output path.
+The script saves restored images and a `results_{dataset_name}.txt` file with performance metrics (PSNR, SSIM, LPIPS, DISTS) in the specified output path.

 ##  Evaluate the Quality of Explanations